juju/docs/src/en/clouds-k8s.md

 For assistance with the contents of these files see section [Statically provisioned volumes][charms-storage-k8s-static-pv].

+There is also a tutorial on setting up static persistent volumes here:
+[Setting up static Kubernetes storage][tutorial-k8s-static-pv]

 ### Create storage pools

 Create storage pools for operator storage and, if needed, charm storage.
 We